alexchwoj/pawn-easing-functions/README.md

 EASE_OUT_BOUNCE
 EASE_IN_OUT_BOUNCE
 ```
-You can see what each of these features looks like here: https://easings.net/
+You can see what each of these options looks like here: https://easings.net/

 ## Example
 ```pawn